nickyiliwang/learning-terraform/README.md

 1. Use tf console to play around stuff (ie. relative file paths with path.module)

 ## important using terraform cloud and tfvars
+use auto.tfvars when using remote execution mode.

 <!--https://discuss.hashicorp.com/t/values-from-tfvars-not-getting-loaded/24040-->
 Problem: When you use Terraform Cloud, the per-workspace Variables stored as part of the workspace settings replace the functionality of the terraform.tfvars file.

 Solutions:
 1. Store the settings in Terraform Cloud rather than in your repository.